 In addition to masks, you may notice that many of our staff who work directly with patients may wear additional items like gloves, face shields or gowns.
 We follow CDC guidelines to provide an extra layer of protection for the safety of our patients and staff.

-You’ll notice visual guidelines and signs throughout our facilities about social distancing.
+You’ll notice visual guidelines and signs throughout our facilities about physical distancing.
 That’s one way to remind all of us to stay at least 6 feet from others!
 You’ll also notice plexiglass screens and other physical changes to our facilities to help everyone maintain a safe distance.

 Waiting Room Changes

 Working with experts in infection prevention, we rearranged waiting rooms and changed our waiting room policies in some clinics.
-Furniture has moved or been removed entirely to allow for social distancing.
+Furniture has moved or been removed entirely to allow for physical distancing.
 Toys and reading materials have been removed as well.
 In some clinics, patients bypass the waiting room altogether and go straight to an exam room.
 Your care provider will contact you prior to your appointment to provide specific details.

-Some healthcare providers have staggered appointments and reduced the number of appointments available to minimize the number of people in a clinic area at the same time.
+Some health care providers have staggered appointments and reduced the number of appointments available to minimize the number of people in a clinic area at the same time.